Greg Puciato: Better Lovers

 In 2023, Puciato formed Better Lovers along with former Every Time I Die members (guitarist Jordan Buckley, bassist Stephen Micciche, and drummer Clayton Holyoak) as well as producer and Fit for an Autopsy guitarist Will Putney.
 They released their debut album Highly Irresponsible on October 25, 2024.
+It was announced on February 24th, 2026 that Puciato parted ways with the band.

 Solo career

 On March 1, 2020, Puciato premiered the single "Fire For Water" on BBC Radio 1, featuring Dillinger original drummer Chris Pennie.
 The next day, he released a music video for the song on Revolver.
 The surprise single was the first off of his debut solo album, Child Soldier: Creator of God, announced that day, which will be released through Federal Prisoner.
 On May 1, Puciato released the second single "Deep Set" alongside its music video premiered on Consequence of Sound.
 Both 12-inch vinyls were limited to 250 copies and each sold out within hours, but digital editions remain available.

 More singles were released, culminating in Child Soldier: Creator of God, a 15-song multi-genre album released early due to a leak on October 9, 2020.
 The live album/video release "Fuck Content" followed later in the same year, with five new songs and eleven live songs.
+In 2022 he released his sophomore LP Mirrorcell.